coppercash/Writing/_posts/2015-12-14-Air-Purifier.md

 # Air Purifier

-Yesterday, I received the air purifier I bought myself several days ago.
+Yesterday, I received the air purifier I bought several days ago.

 Except that it is a little noisy while working, all is good.

-It costed me ¥1000, with which I can buy 40 meals in the city I am currently living in.
+It costed me ¥1000, with which I could buy 40 meals in the city I am currently living in.

 And in every following year, I need to speed ¥400 on filter mesh, which is a kind of material consumed by the purifier.

 I have always heard that it costs you much more to live in Beijing than in other cities.
-But, it has never been such awful.
+But, it has never been so awful.

 If you care about your own health, especially your lungs, you need to pay for the air you breath with a quite high price.